Fall of the Republic of Venice: Arrival of the French in Venetian Lombardy

 At the approach of the French army, already on 12 May 1796, the Venetian Senate had created a provveditore generale for the Terraferma, Nicolò Foscarini, with the task of overseeing all magistrates in its mainland territories (the reggimenti).
 However, the state of Venetian defences was parlous: arms were lacking, and the fortifications were in disrepair.
 Venetian Lombardy was soon invaded by masses of refugees fleeing the war, and shattered or fleeing detachments of Austrian troops, who were soon followed by the first infiltrations by French contingents.
 Only with great difficulty did the Venetian authorities manage to prevent first the Austrians of General Wilhelm Lothar Maria von Kerpen, and then the pursuing French of Louis Alexandre Berthier, from passing through Crema.
 Napoleon himself finally arrived before the city, bringing a proposal of alliance with Venice, which gave no reply to it.
 In view of the bad state of the defences, both the Venetian government as well as the authorities in the Terraferma put up only a weak resistance to the crossing of Venetian territory by the retreating Austrians, but firmly refused the requests of the Habsburg ambassador to provide, even secretly, food and supplies to the Austrian forces.

 In short, however, the situation was critical for the Most Serene Republic: not only Lombardy, but even Veneto were threatened with invasion.
-First the Austrian commander-in-chief, Jean-Pierre de Beaulieu, took Peschiera del Garda by ruse, and then, on 29 May, the French division of Pierre François Charles Augereau entered Desenzano del Garda.
+First the Austrian commander-in-chief, Jean-Pierre de Beaulieu, took Peschiera del Garda by ruse, and then, on 29 May, the French division of Charles-Pierre Augereau entered Desenzano del Garda.
 On the night of 29/30 May, Napoleon crossed the Mincio River in force, forcing the Austrians to withdraw to Tyrol.
 To the complaints of the Venetians, who through the provveditore generale Foscarini protested the damage inflicted by the French troops during their advance, Napoleon replied by threatening to pass Verona through iron and fire, and of marching on Venice itself, claiming that the Republic had shown itself as favouring the enemies of France by not declaring war after the events at Peschiera, and by harbouring the French pretender Louis.